-• Jane Siegel, jasiegel@camden.rutgers.edu, x6143 Undergraduate Education The associate dean for undergraduate education administers the part-time lecturer budget; monitors course enrollment and makes sure that resources are used efficiently; maintains communication with department chairs on various issues; handles student complaints beyond the departmental level; as well as overseeing relevant aspects of research centers and institutes.
+• Joseph Schiavo, joseph.schiavo@rutgers.edu, x6539 Undergraduate Education

+The associate dean for undergraduate education administers the part-time lecturer budget; monitors course enrollment and makes sure that resources are used efficiently; maintains communication with department chairs on various issues; handles student complaints beyond the departmental level; as well as overseeing relevant aspects of research centers and institutes.
 The associate dean for undergraduate education also oversees undergraduate research, experiential learning, and new program development.

-Dr. Siegel earned her Ph.D. from the University of Pennsylvania and is a professor of criminal justice.
+Dr. Schiavo earned his Ph.D. from the the Rutgers Graduate School as is a teaching professor of music.

-• Suneeta Ramaswami, suneeta.ramaswami@rutgers.edu, x5803 Faculty Affairs

-The associate dean for faculty affairs is responsible for a wide range of matters pertaining to faculty including evaluation, reappointment, tenure and promotion, as well as faculty development.
-They also serves as a resource for the enhancement of faculty research and teaching.
+• Suneeta Ramaswami, suneeta.ramaswami@rutgers.edu, x5803 Faculty Affairs The associate dean for faculty affairs is responsible for a wide range of matters pertaining to faculty including evaluation, reappointment, tenure and promotion, as well as faculty development.
+They also serve as a resource for the enhancement of faculty research and teaching.